 The Bible says, “Draw near to God, and He will draw near to you” (James 4:8).
-As believers in God, we all know that building a normal relationship with God in order to get closer to God and receive more of the Holy Spirit’s work is crucial.
+As believers in God, we all know that building a normal relationship with God in order to get and receive more of the Holy Spirit’s work is crucial.
 In the fast-paced modern life, however, busy jobs, complicated relationships and evil social trends draw us in and occupy our hearts more and more, and they prevent us from quieting ourselves before God.
-This causes our relationship with God to become ever more distant and causes us to often feel empty and agitated in the depths of our souls.
+This causes our to become ever more distant and causes us to often feel empty and agitated in the depths of our souls.
 So how exactly can we establish a proper relationship with God and become closer to God?
 This is a very important issue put in front of each believer.
 Actually, we need only to grasp the three aspects below, and our relationship with God will grow closer.

 1. Withdraw our hearts from outside people, events, and things, often quiet ourselves before God and commune with Him.